-Doesn’t matter which niche you are, if you don’t create compelling, useful contents on regular basis, you’re not just gonna lose your readers but also your rank will drop in the SERP (Search Engine Results Page).
+Doesn’t matter which niche you are in, if you don’t create compelling, useful content on regular basis, you’re not just gonna lose your readers but also your rank will drop in the SERP (Search Engine Results Page).

 That’s why it is very important that you keep up with your blogging groove.

 When I say consistency, I don’t mean you have to write 4, 5 posts a day or a week or a month.
 If you can write that’s great.

 But if you find it tough to keep up with the rhythm for whatever reason, just make sure you don’t stop altogether.

-1 or 2 post a month is also good if you could bring in immense value with it.
+1 or 2 posts a month is also good if you could bring in immense value with it.

 I know people who wrote only 30 posts in 18 months and still making more than 2 lakhs a month.

 So, it’s not always the quantity, it’s the quality that matters.

-– two way I can think of, either you start to write and write and write until you become a pro in it, or just hire someone to write for you.
+– two ways I can think of, either you start to write and write and write until you become a pro in it, or just hire someone to write for you.
 Even better make a combination of both.